pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - Breakout of a range to profit from the birth of a new trend
 - Trend following (temporary pause and bet on continuation of main trend)
 - mean reversion to capitalize on extreme changes for instance when standard deviation > 2 or 3 then we are going to have a mean reversion to the MA

-## TODO ORGANISE
-- long only or short only or long/short
-- Day Trading Legend: BNF, contrarian strategy looks at stock deviating at least 20% below 25days MA, with 35% safe level to buy.
-The % level actually depends on the sector, like high risk startup or crypto will have a very spread like between 28 and 60%.
-Also during a strong bull market, if you are late to the party you can still buy the lagger values (https://www.youtube.com/watch?v=Jnc77gMihPo)
-- The BEST Entry Signal Indicator https://www.youtube.com/watch?v=N_7ADVr72Ik

 ## STOP LOSS/EXIT
 - gradual approach in reducing their position.
 If it’s a momentum trade they put the max size on and reduce gradually as the trade moves against them